-- 3) Follow proper procedure for searching inmate(s) involved (DCAJ Policy CD-8-7 Inmate Searches), secure the area for an initial investigation or to determine if the act was criminal (DCAJ Policy CD-8-17 Criminal Acts) and determine who is responsible for the report and documentation needed for the incident. - d.
-Deadly force applications will follow DCSO Policies 7.09 Deputy Involved Deadly Force Investigation and require the immediate contact of jail command. - e.
-Reporting and follow up: - 1) Determine who will complete use of force report(s), whether there is a disciplinary violation to document and/or if a criminal investigation is required (CD-8-17). - 2) Notify jail command for incidents requiring notification.
+- 3) Follow proper procedure for searching inmate(s) involved AJ Policy CD-8-7 Inmate Searches, secure the area for an initial investigation or to determine if the act was criminal (DCAJ Policy CD-8-17 Criminal Acts) and determine who is responsible for the report and documentation needed for the incident. - 4) Medical care provided for the inmate. - d.
+Deadly force applications will follow DCSO Policies 7.09 Deputy Involved Deadly Force Investigation and require the immediate contact of the chain of command. - e.
+Reporting and follow up: - 1) Determine who will complete use of force report(s), whether there is a disciplinary violation to document and/or if a criminal investigation is required (CD-8-17). - 2) Notify the Corrections Captain for incidents requiring notification.
 Determine who will complete any criminal complaint(s), assist in the processing or securing evidence (CD-8-17) and complete any additional follow up for injuries to staff, inmates or change housing assignments for discipline (DCAJ CD-6-6 Segregation Housing). - A-10.
 Report Review.
 Supervisors will review all use of force reports for compliance with DCSO Policy 5.01 Use of Force.
-All reports will be reviewed by the shift supervisor prior to the end of shift, unless a sergeant, lieutenant, corrections commander or their designee have allowed for additional time.
+All reports will be reviewed by the shift supervisor prior to the end of shift, unless a sergeant, lieutenant, Corrections Captain or their designee have allowed for additional time.
 After the initial review process, the following will be conducted: - a.
-A corrections lieutenant will review all use of force reports and any other relevant information available.
-The lieutenant will make the initial determination whether the force was justified and if the incident was properly handled according to DCAJ and DCSO policy for use of force and use of force tool application. - b.
-All use of force incidents will be further reviewed by the corrections commander.
-The corrections commander will determine whether further review is necessary.
-Any further review will follow the guidelines set by DCSO Policy 3.01, Complaint Review. - A-11.
+A supervisor will review all use of force reports and any other relevant information available.
+The supervisor will make the initial determination whether the force was justified and if the incident was properly handled according to AJ and DCSO policy for use of force and use of force tool application. - b.
+All use of force incidents will be further reviewed by the Corrections Captain.
+The Corrections Captain will determine whether further review is necessary. - A-11.
 Restitution Sanctions.
 If staff finds an inmate guilty of a jail rule violation that led to the need to use force, they may impose a restitution sanction to recover the cost of any Taser darts, OC spray canisters, other consumable defensive tools, and video used in the incident.
-The operations lieutenant should include these costs on the list of common items, which he maintains per DCAJ Policy CD-6-3, Rules and Discipline.
+The Administrative Lieutenant should include these costs on the list of common items, which he maintains per DCAJ Policy CD-6-3, Rules and Discipline.